isauraAlmar/Personal/README.md

 Business (non-industrial) where through introducing robots in companies the workers will feel more comfortable.
 Social focusing on using the robotics to improve the society.
 For example, people with disabilities, improve learning or robot partner.

-* CLOQQ: Everis has launched CLOQQ, a social initiative where children can explore creative technologies, express their own ideas and better understand the world around them.
-At the same time, children will be able to develop skills to solve unexpected problems, work collaboratively and increase their self-confidence.

-CLOQQ (acronym for "Crea Lo Que Quieras" in English  "Create What You Want") offers both face-to-face activities (workshops, events, etc.) and a complete online and content environment for girls and boys to create their own video games, apps, robots, animations and much more.
+* CLOQQ: CLOQQ (acronym for "Crea Lo Que Quieras" in English  "Create What You Want") offers both face-to-face activities (workshops, events, etc.) and a complete online and content environment for girls and boys to create their own video games, apps, robots, animations and much more.
 Watch video.

 https://www.everis.com/spain/es/news/newsroom/everis-lanza-cloqq-una-iniciativa-para-que-ninos-y-ninas-se-diviertan-aprendiendo-0